We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Gas Dryers: You should never vent a gas dryer to the inside of your building.
 The biggest risk of venting a gas dryer to the inside is carbon monoxide poisoning.
 Carbon monoxide is a dangerous gas that is emitted when gas is combusted.
 You need to make sure all carbon monoxide gas goes the outside.
 This is the same reason why you should not start a car when your garage door is closed.

 - Mold Growth: You should watch for mold and mildew.
 The air coming from a dryer is incredibly humid.
-Therefore, it is not unusual for mold and mildew to become a problem, particularly around the area where the dryer is being vented.
-Therefore, you should sweep the area regularly, looking for signs of moist spots around the dryer.
+It’s not unusual for mold and mildew to become a problem, particularly around the area where the dryer is being vented.
+You should sweep the area regularly, looking for signs of moist spots around the dryer.
 If you see moist areas, you need to clean them up as quickly as possible to prevent mold and mildew from growing.

 - Asthma and Allergies: You should not overlook asthma and allergies.
 There are lots of people who suffer from chronic respiratory conditions including asthma and allergies.
 If you decide to vent your dryer to the inside, it could make these conditions worse.
-Therefore, you need to think carefully about the indoor air quality in your building and consider the people who live with you.
+It’s worth thinking carefully about the indoor air quality in your building and consider the people who live with you.
 That way, you do not endanger their health.

 These are a few important do’s and don’ts you need to keep in mind if you are thinking about venting your dryer to the inside.
 If you think about these issues ahead of time, you may be able to avoid serious issues in the future.